WarlockAlan/WarlockAlan.github.io/source/_posts/Principles of Economics(chapter7).md

 ### Definitions

-1.Welfare economics-- the study of how the allocation of resources affects economic well-being
+1. Welfare economics-- the study of how the allocation of resources affects economic well-being

-2.Willingness to pay-- the maximum amount that a buyer will pay for a good
+2. Willingness to pay-- the maximum amount that a buyer will pay for a good

-3.Consumer surplus-- the amount a buyer is willing to pay for a good minus the amount the buyer actually pays for it
+3. Consumer surplus-- the amount a buyer is willing to pay for a good minus the amount the buyer actually pays for it

-4.Cost-- the value of everything a seller must give up to produce a good
+4. Cost-- the value of everything a seller must give up to produce a good

-5.Producer surplus-- the amount a seller is paid for a good minus the seller's cost of providing it
+5. Producer surplus-- the amount a seller is paid for a good minus the seller's cost of providing it

-6.Efficiency-- the property of a resource allocation of maximizing the total surplus received by all members of society
+6. Efficiency-- the property of a resource allocation of maximizing the total surplus received by all members of society

-7.Equality-- the property of distributing economic prosperity uniformly among the members of society
+7. Equality-- the property of distributing economic prosperity uniformly among the members of society

 ### Review